BeatsuDev/camera-energy-processing/PROMPT_HISTORY.md

 Keep going to ensure all the tools are set up correctly and work.
 Be very careful and always check for more information using different tools before making assumptions like environment variables or how the environment looks like.
 Remember to follow all the rules, and use online documentation extensively.

+## Prompt 4 - Agent mode (gpt-5-high-fast)

+Continue until you are completely finished with your place.
+Do not stop until you have finished the plan and verified everything works.